PeriHub/PeriLab.jl/README.md

 ## Documentation

-Explore the comprehensive [documentation](https://perihub.github.io/PeriLab.jl/) for `PeriLab`
+Explore the comprehensive [documentation](https://perihub.github.io/PeriLab.jl/) for `PeriLab`.

 ## Examples

-A few basic examples of `PeriLab` can be found in the [examples](https://github.com/PeriHub/PeriLab.jl/tree/main/examples) directory, or if you want to have a look at results go to our growing [PeriLab-Results service](https://perilab-results.nimbus-extern.dlr.de)
+A few basic examples of `PeriLab` can be found in the [examples](https://github.com/PeriHub/PeriLab.jl/tree/main/examples) directory, or if you want to have a look at results go to our growing [PeriLab-Results service](https://perilab-results.nimbus-extern.dlr.de).

 ## Features ⭐